Table of Contents

 This measurement of your lift support struts’ size is often overlooked.
 But if it is too short, it will not allow the device you are using it on to close properly.
 In cases where you are not 100% sure, or if you have an old unit, you can place a rubber band on the shaft, close the device, and measure the distance to where the rubber band has moved.

 In the event that you do not have a metric measuring device, you can find a few of the most popular conversions below:

 - 8mm = 5/16" = .32"

 - 10mm = 3/8" = .39"

 - 13mm = 1/2" = .50".

-There are smartphone apps that will also do the metric conversions for you.
+There are also smartphone apps that can complete these metric conversions for you.

-If you are new to learning how to measure your gas struts, we are here to help.
-We can build many different configurations, and if you can't find the lift support you need on our size selection chart, contact us and send us the details, and we will gladly quote you on your needs for measuring gas struts.
+If you are new to learning how to measure your gas struts, Life Supports Depot is here to help.
+We are able to build many different configurations and are here to support you if you can't find the lift support struts you need on our size selection chart.
+Don’t hesitate to contact us and send us the details — we will gladly quote you on your needs for measuring gas struts.

 For your special projects, please keep in mind that we do not have a design staff, nor any qualified engineers or software to tell you what is suitable for your application.
-We have worked with individuals and have had great success.
-While it may take a little bit of trial and error, our goal is to work with you and help you with your needs.
-Feel free to send us a description of your needs, and we'll do our best to take care of you.
+But, we have worked with many individuals and had great success.
+While it may take a little bit of trial and error, our goal is always to work with you and help you with your needs and goals.
+Feel free to send us a description of your situation and we'll do our best to take care of you.